Corps Franc de la Montagne Noire: Formation

-Special Operations Executive (SOE) agent Henri Sévenet, known as Commandant Mathieu, was parachuted in September 1943 in south-west France with the mission of organising a fighting unit to support the Provence landings.
+Special Operations Executive (SOE) agent Henri Sevenet, known as Commandant Mathieu, was parachuted in September 1943 in south-west France with the mission of organising a fighting unit to support the Provence landings.
 In Toulouse, he met Roger Mompezat, who had fought in the colonial infantry in 1918 and was known in the Resistance as Commandant Roger.
 Together with another SOE agent, Harry Despaigne, known as Major Richardson, a trained wireless operator, they organised the parachuting of weapons into the region.

 In April 1943, under instructions from London, they set up a Free Corps in the region of Montagne Noire.
 Supplies are weapons start being sent from Algiers, the drop off is on the plateau of Pic de Nore.

 They divided the group into 5 camps: Plo Del May, Fonbruno, Le Rietgé, Co de David, La Galaube.
 The Corps Franc de la Montagne Noire had at some point 21 nationalities represented.
 A military instructor, Bernard Jouan de Kervenoaël, known as Capitaine Saint-Michel, oversaw the training of the troops.
 Of three platoons, one was composed of Frenchmen, the second of Spanish Republicans and former Russian POWs who had been drafted into the Wehrmacht but deserted, and the third was a Jewish platoon.
 That last platoon was called the Trumpeldor platoon, its identity was highlighted by wearing blue-and-white shoulder flashes.